mredig/NetworkHandler/Readme.md

 ### Installation:

+1. Download and install
-#### Carthage
+	* Carthage
 		* I recommend using Carthage.
 Simply add the following line to your cartfile. (and of course, follow the remaining carthage instructions as usual)
 			`github "mredig/NetworkHandler"`

-#### Brute Force Files
+	* Brute Force Files
 		* Alternatively, you could copy all the swift files in the `NetworkHandler` folder to your project, if you're masochistic.

-#### CocoaPods
+	* CocoaPods
 		* If you're looking for an open source contribution, here's your chance!
+1. Import to any files you want to use it in
+	`import NetworkHandler`
+1. Use it.

 ##### Todo
 * Readme